barzansaeedpour/few-shot-learning-using-just-5-images/README.md

 This repository explores the concept of few-shot learning, a subfield of machine learning, where the goal is to learn new tasks or recognize new classes with only a small number of training examples.

-## Overview
-Few-shot learning is a challenging problem in machine learning, as traditional algorithms require a large amount of labeled data to achieve good performance.
-However, in real-world scenarios, it is often impractical or costly to collect a large labeled dataset for every new task or class.
-Few-shot learning aims to address this limitation by enabling models to generalize from a small number of labeled examples.

-In this repository, we demonstrate the feasibility of few-shot learning using only 5 images.
-By leveraging transfer learning and state-of-the-art deep learning architectures, we showcase how a model can be trained to recognize new classes with minimal training data.

 ## Train:
 <img width="60%" src="./files/train.jpg">